Tontonjo/docker/nginx_proxy_manager/fail2ban/readme.md

 ```ssh
 apt-get update && apt-get install -y fail2ban nano
 ```
-- Your folder /path/to/npm/fail2ban shoudl now contain all default jails disable ssh default jail as it is useless by setting sshd jail to false
+- Your folder /path/to/npm/fail2ban should now contain all default jails disable ssh default jail as it is useless by setting sshd jail to false
 ```ssh
 nano /etc/fail2ban/jail.d/defaults-debian.conf